 Largest Nugget 5.4 Pennyweight

 P.S.
 I get a lot of comments on the color of the gold in my photos.
 Please keep in mind these are digital photos, and have often been lightened (as in the photos above) or darkened.
-Most gold around Anchorage is about 85% pure, and had a nice yellow color, but a little lighter than much of the California gold I have seen.
-Crow Creek Mine gold is of lower purity, usually 70-75%, and so has a lighter color.
-The Crow Creek gold on the right above has taken on a slight tarnish and so appears darker than the Mills Creek gold on the left.
+Most gold around Anchorage is about 85% pure, and had a nice yellow color, but is much paler than much of the California gold I have seen.
+Crow Creek Mine gold is of lower purity, usually 70-75%, and so has a lighter color than the Mills Creek gold on the right.
 I have some gold from Crow Creek that has enough silver in it to qualify as "white gold".

 ~ Steve Herschbach